AI Use Cases/Software

 2

-Step 2: The fine-tuned language model categorizes each change (feature, bug fix, breaking change, performance improvement, infrastructure update) using learned patterns from your historical release notes and industry standards.
+Step 2: The AI model categorizes each change (feature, bug fix, breaking change, performance improvement, infrastructure update) using learned patterns from your historical release notes and industry standards.
 It generates 3-5 draft versions of each section, ranked by relevance and technical accuracy.

 3